Mr-the-beginner/NewFox/README.md

 ##

 > [!CAUTION]
-> Look at this video if the vertical tab is looking not the way it was shown in the showcase video above (not yet uploaded)
+> Look at this video if the vertical tabs is looking odd (not yet uploaded)

 > [!NOTE]
 > Disable "personalize-button.css" in the configs (just delete the file).